Jasonyu728/IEEEtiv2024_multitask_dataset/README.md

 # dataset
-The dataset of the MSAE for efficient face recognition in intelligent cockpit
+The dataset of Multi-Task Learning with Hierarchical Feature Disentanglement for Low-Exposure Facial Recognition in Smart Cockpits.